CKMolinga/Documentation-Of-Internship/README.md

 - Assigned a Task to Create a backend API with Nest js that integrates with Pay Unit endpoints, and create a React front end app that consumes the API to simulate payment processing.

 ### Day 5:
-- Started a Nest js tutorial
+- Started a Nest js tutorial; Outcomes: Learned Modules, Controllers, Services, Decorators